thecloudxpert/emea-uk-aria-auto-exp-day/module-2/m2-full-lab-guide.md

     <img src="./img/m2-e1-img10.png" width="75%" height="75%">
 </figure>

+> _**Note:** As we logged in using an account that has been given both Organization Owner and Cloud Assembly Administrator Service roles, we have god-like privileges that most end users would not be given.
+With this level of rights, we don't actually need to be a Project Administrator or Member deploy resources.
+For more information check out [Organization and service user roles in vRealize Automation](https://docs.vmware.com/en/vRealize-Automation/8.4/Using-and-Managing-Cloud-Assembly/GUID-F5813D09-297F-4C10-9AC6-538B57F675A0.html)_

-> _**Note:** If we had integrated vRealize Automation Cloud into an Enterprise Directory (such as Active Directory) and then synchronized certain AD Users Groups, then we could have specified an AD User Group here._
+> _**Note:** If we had integrated vRealize Automation Cloud into an Enterprise Directory (such as Active Directory) and then synchronized certain AD Users Groups, then we would have been able to specify an AD User or AD Group instead of an email address._

 11. Click **Provisioning**.